The THESAN-ZOOM project: The Hidden Neighbours of OI Absorbers during Reionization

-The fraction of \ion{O}{i} absorbers with $N_{\ion{O}{i}}>10^{13}$ cm$^{-2}$ outside the CGM of these galaxies are represented in Fig.~\ref{fig:OI_outside_13}.
+The fraction of \ion{O}{i} absorbers with $N_{\ion{O}{i}}>10^{13}$ cm$^{-2}$ outside the {virial radius} of these haloes are represented in Fig.~\ref{fig:OI_outside_13}.
 Each point identifies the result obtained in a given high-resolution region of the simulations, with error bars indicating uncertainties derived from binomial statistics.
 The dashed black line marks the median value among all the zoom-in regions at each redshift.
-This value increases at higher redshifts, highlighting how neglecting the absorbers located outside the CGM might explain the observed decline in the line density represented in Fig.~\ref{fig:dndX}.
+This value increases at higher redshifts, highlighting how neglecting the absorbers located outside the {virial radius} might explain the observed decline in the line density represented in Fig.~\ref{fig:dndX}.
 A similar result has been presented in \citet{Doughty2022}, where the authors show that \ion{O}{i} at low gas overdensity, i.e., outside the virial radius, is more common at higher redshift, as our data suggest.
 Observationally, \citet{Higginson2025} has detected neutral oxygen absorbers as far as $8\,R_{\rm vir}$ from [\ion{O}{iii}]-emitting galaxies, implying that a large amount of neutral oxygen is not bound to detectable galaxies during reionization.

 The trend does not change even when considering a higher column density threshold of $10^{14}$ cm$^{-2}$, though the corresponding values are on average $20\%$ lower.
-Due to the extended nature of absorbers, pinpointing their exact location along the line of sight can be challenging.
-To perform the analysis introduced in this section, we considered the median position of the absorber along the sightline, but this does not guarantee that part of it could still be found inside the CGM.
-The reverse is also true: absorbers with median position inside the CGM of galaxies might extend outside the virial radius.
+Due to the extended nature of absorbers, pinpointing their exact location along the line of sight can be challenging. {To perform the analysis introduced in this section, we considered the median position of the absorber along the sightline.
+However, even if the median position lies outside the virial radius, the absorber may still extend within it}.
+The reverse is also true: absorbers with median position inside the {virial radius} of galaxies might extend outside of it.
 Nonetheless, we noticed that, with the applied technique, the impact of the chosen segment size of $5$\,kpc over which we evaluated the column densities along the line of sight is minimal.
-In fact, even when using a finer grid of size $1$\,pkpc, the median value of absorbers residing outside the CGM only presents a minor decrease of $\approx 3\%$.
+In fact, even when using a finer grid of size $1$\,pkpc, the median value of absorbers residing outside the {virial radius} only presents a minor decrease of $\approx 3\%$.